robinandeer/robinandeer.github.io/posts/2022-01-14-remix-concepts-in-nextjs.md

 1. Returning validation errors reported by the server
 1. Forwarding any redirects that the server responds with

-This replaces the main functionality provided through the Remix-hooks as well as the `<Form />` component.
+This replaces the basic functionality provided through the Remix-hooks as well as the `<Form />` component.

 ### Using an API route to handle form submission